auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Enums

-The custom `Result` enum was removed, along with its shims.
+- The custom `Result` enum was removed, along with its shims.
 Auth0.swift is now using the Swift 5 `Result` type.
+- The `Challenge.CodingKeys` enum is no longer public.

 ### Structs